brunocampos01/understanding-the-python-ecosystem/README.md

 <br/>

-Python can run in a virtual environment with **semi-isolation** from the system.
+Python can run in a virtual environment with **isolation** from the system.

 <br/>